 So before you start playing around with the tension dial on your sewing machine, make it easy on yourself and make sure none of the above apply!

-How to Test Sewing Machine Tension for a Straight Stitch
+How to Test Sewing Machine Tension

 Like I’ve stated previously, proper tension is the key to a lovely stitching line.